aptos-labs/aptos-core/developer-docs-site/docs/guides/transaction-management.md

 - A sequence number generator that allocates and manages available sequence numbers for a single account.
 - A transaction manager that receives payloads from an application or a user, sequence numbers from the sequence number generator, and has access to the account key to combine the three pieces together into a viable signed transaction.
 It then also takes the responsibility for pushing the transaction to the blockchain.
-- An on-chain worker, leader harness that let’s multiple accounts share the signer of a single shared account.
+- An on-chain worker, leader harness that lets multiple accounts share the signer of a single shared account.

 Currently this framework assumes that the network builds no substantial queue, that is a transaction that is submitted executes and commits with little to no delay.
 In order to address high demand, this work needs to be extended with the following components: